Otus-DevOps-2018-05/devopsag_infra/README.md

 gcloud compute firewall-rules create default-puma-server --action=allow --allow=tcp:9292 --target-tags=puma-server
 ## Homework 5
 Creation of base and full images with Packer.
 Completed all tasks (include Task with star)
+## Homework 6
+All tasks of Homework are completed.
+I saw problems with databases of servers - they were different.